gbertonha/ciandt-hackathon-g5/README.md

 ### General Rules
 All the participants will be split in 4 different groups.
 Each team member will be decided in a draw, however in order to balance the groups the event organization might split some people based on their professional profiles.
 The group members need to organize themselves and work as a team.
-However each team can use only 2 computers.
+However each team can use only 1 computer and 1 Raspberry Pi.
 The event organization will provide a set of devices for each group composed of the following:

 (1) A Raspberry Pi 3 Model b+